CosmWasm/docs-deprecated/docs/intro/smart-contracts.md

 *Disk Usage* - All disk access is via reads and writes on the KVStore.
 The Cosmos SDK already [enforces gas payments for KVStore access](https://github.com/cosmos/cosmos-sdk/blob/4ffabb65a5c07dbb7010da397535d10927d298c1/store/types/gas.go#L154-L162).
 Since all disk access in the contracts is made via callbacks into the SDK, this is charged there.
 If one were to integrate CosmWasm in another runtime, you would have to make sure to charge for access there as well.

-## Future Work
+## Lessons Learned from Ethereum

+Etherum is the grandfather of all blockchain smart contract platforms and has far more usage and real world experience than any other platform.
+We cannot discount this knowledge, but instead learn from their successed and failures to produce a more robust smart contract platform.

-There is a nice list of [all known ethereum attack vectors](https://github.com/sigp/solidity-security-blog) along with mitigation strategies.
-Let us check CosmWasm against that list, which are automatically avoided, which require proper code to avoid.
+They have compiled a list of [all known ethereum attack vectors](https://github.com/sigp/solidity-security-blog) along with mitigation strategies.
+We shall compare Cosmwasm against this list to see how much of this applies here:

+**TODO**